Distributed Stochastic Gradient Descent: Nonconvexity, Nonsmoothness, and Convergence to Local Minima: Introduction

 A basic but critical theoretical guarantee for \emph{nonconvex} optimization is that an algorithm converges to local minima.
 This is known to occur for many centralized first-order algorithms \citep{lee2016gradient,lee2019first,pemantle1990nonconv}.
 However, this issue is not well understood in the distributed setting.
 Despite the importance of distributed algorithms for multi-agent and large-scale processing, basic theoretical guarantees are largely lacking and there is a paucity of tools for gaining insight into the fundamental structure of \emph{distributed} optimization dynamics near saddle points.
 Motivated by these issues, in this paper we consider distributed stochastic gradient descent (D-SGD)---a simple distributed variant of SGD.
-We will characterize fundamental convergence properties of D-SGD (e.g., avoidance of saddle points and convergence to local minima).
-Though not necessary to understand our main results, we note that our analytical methods rely on the classical dynamical systems concept of studying stable manifolds.
+We will characterize fundamental convergence properties of D-SGD (namely, avoidance of saddle points and convergence to local minima).